rbrcurtis/ember-cli-modal-service/README.md

 # Ember-cli-modal-service

 An Ember modal service packaged as an Ember-Addon.
-It allows to simply implement [Bootstrap](http://getbootstrap.com/javascript/#modals) modal dialog and open them through a service call.
+It allows to simply implement [Bootstrap](http://getbootstrap.com/javascript/#modals) modal dialog and open them through a service call that returns a promise.

 ## Demo